orbitalquark/textadept/doc/manual.md

 (EOL) markers, to use based on the current platform.
 On Windows it is CRLF ("\r\n").
 On all other platforms it is LF ('\n').
 Textadept first tries to auto-detect the EOL mode of opened files before falling back on the platform default.
-The "Buffer -> EOL Mode" menu manually changes line endings and, unlike indentation settings, automatically converts all existing EOLs.
+The "Buffer > EOL Mode" menu manually changes line endings and automatically converts all existing EOLs.

 #### Buffer Indentation

 Normally, a [language module](#Language.Modules) or [your preferences](#Buffer.Settings) dictate a buffer's indentation settings.
 By default, indentation is 2 spaces.
-Pressing `Ctrl+Alt+Shift+T` (`^⇧T` on Mac OSX
+Pressing `Ctrl+Alt+Shift+T` (`^⇧T` on macOS |
-| `M-T` or `M-S-T` in curses) manually toggles between using tabs and spaces,
-although this only affects future indentation.
+`M-T` or `M-S-T` in the terminal) manually toggles between using tabs and spaces, although this only affects future indentation.
 Existing indentation remains unchanged. `Ctrl+Alt+I` (`^I` | `M-I`) performs the conversion.
 (If the buffer uses tabs, all indenting spaces convert to tabs.
 If the buffer uses spaces, all indenting tabs convert to spaces.)
-Similarly, the "Buffer -> Indentation" menu manually sets indentation size.
+Similarly, the "Buffer > Indentation" menu manually sets indentation size.

 #### Buffer Encodings

-Textadept has the ability to decode files encoded in many different encodings, but by default it only attempts to decode UTF-8, ASCII, CP-1252, and UTF-16.
-If you work with files with encodings Textadept does not recognize, add those encodings to [`io.encodings`][] in your [preferences](#Preferences).
+Textadept has the ability to decode files encoded in many different encodings, but by default it only attempts to decode UTF-8, ASCII, CP-1252, and UTF-16 files.
+If you work with files that have encodings Textadept does not recognize, add those encodings to [`io.encodings`][] in your [preferences](#Preferences).

 UTF-8 is the recommended file encoding because of its wide support by other text editors and operating systems.
-The "Buffer -> Encoding" menu changes the file encoding and performs the conversion.
+The "Buffer > Encoding" menu changes the file encoding and performs the conversion.
 Textadept saves new files as UTF-8 by default, but does not alter the encoding of existing ones.